Listen to the Podcast

 The wisdom that you attain might be on how to live on your own.
 How to manage your finances, pay your bills, get a job -- those kinds of things that might be the wisdom.
 But overall, the knowledge is indeed what happens in class.
 And it's not as useful because again, memorization, regurgitation, and now I'd say 90% of the stuff I learned in college I don't even use.
 I don't also remember it.

-The wisdom is really what's vital and what's important.
+The wisdom is what's vital and important

 When we look at stock trading, a lot of people know, but not a lot have wisdom.
 You need to work at both to become successful or even to have successful trades.